ZivoMartin/AVANCEMENT-PROJET-STAGE/criteres.md

 * oncontextmenu	The user right-clicks on an element
     * how : open the browser, goto the web site, right click, back
 * ondblclick The user double-clicks on an element
-    * how : open the browser, goto the web site, doble click one time on the backgound
+    * how : open the browser, goto the web site, double click one time on the backgound
-* dobble click on a text
+* double click on a text
-    * how : we place the mouse on a text, then we dobble click on him.
+    * how : we place the mouse on a text, then we double click on him.
 * onmouseenter	The pointer is moved onto an element
     * how : we place the mouse on the body
 * onmouseleave	The pointer is moved out of an element